Kopke Colheita Tawny Port 2006

 Crafting wine experiences

 Every wine tells a story.
 Kopke’s Colheitas, however, tell a unique story.
-To taste a wine is to taste history and, in the case of this 2005 Colheita, it means remembering a remarkable event like the creation of YouTube, the largest video-sharing website in the world.
+To taste a wine is to taste history and, in the case of this 2006 Colheita, it means remembering a remarkable event like the celebration of the 250 years of the birth of Wolfgang Amadeus Mozart.

-- VINIFICATION Get ot know more about the process
+- VINIFICATION Get to know more about the process

 - TASTING NOTES The Wine DNA